MicrosoftDocs/bot-docs/articles/azure-bot-service-continuous-deployment.md

 4. Click the Open Console icon.
     ![Console Icon](~/media/azure-bot-service-console-icon.png)
-2. In the Console window, type **deploy.cmd**, and press the enter key.
+2. In the Console window, type **build.cmd**, and press the enter key.

 ## Publish C# bot on App Service plan from Visual Studio